The deep reefs of Ningaloo

 Up until now research conducted on the deep reef habitats at Ningaloo has been limited.
 What we do know from the studies that have occurred is that these areas are likely to support abundant, highly diverse, filter-feeding communities – which are identified as important ecological values in the Ningaloo Marine Park’s Management Plan.

 Information on abundance and taxonomic composition of these deep reef habitats, along with the ecological processes essential for their long-term sustainability (such as connectivity among areas), are key pieces of information needed to develop effective long-term management strategies for the area.
-As such, a key objective of the deep reef research theme is to document the extent and character of deep water habitats at Ningaloo.
+As such, a key objective of the deep reef research theme, led by Chief Research Scientist Dr. Russ Babcock, was is to document the extent and character of deep water habitats at Ningaloo.

-A combination of CSIRO’s in-house Autonomous Underwater Vehicle (AUV) Starbug-X, swath-mapping and towed video techniques are being used to locate and describe deep reef habitats, and to assess the year-to-year variability in the abundance and taxonomic composition of the biota that inhabit them.
+Deep reef ecosystems (known as ‘mesophotic’ ecosystems because of the low amount of light that reaches the seafloor in deeper water) are extremely difficult to survey using conventional diver-based methods because of the risks to divers.
+A combination of CSIRO’s in-house Autonomous Underwater Vehicle (AUV) Starbug-X, swath-mapping and towed video techniques were used to locate and describe deep reef habitats, and to assess the year-to-year variability in the abundance and taxonomic composition of the biota that inhabit them.

-A key element of the Ningaloo Outlook partnership is to provide training opportunities for future scientists.
-Joe Turner, our PhD Scholar for the deep reef research theme, will be investigating the ecology of deep water filter-feeding communities.
+A key element of the Ningaloo Outlook partnership was to provide training opportunities for future scientists.
+Joe Turner, our PhD Scholar for the deep reef research theme, investigated the ecology of deep water filter-feeding communities.